Taiwan scrambles for vaccines as domestic COVID-19 cases rise

 Tough new restrictions have been imposed in the capital, Taipei, for the first time as authorities fear an increasing number of cases.

-While Taiwan has begun vaccinations, it has only received about 300,000 shots, all AstraZeneca Plc (AZN.L) ones, having been caught up in the global shortage despite having 20 million on order, including from Moderna Inc (MRNA.O).
+While Taiwan has begun vaccinations, it has only received about 300,000 shots, all AstraZeneca Plc ones, having been caught up in the global shortage despite having 20 million on order, including from Moderna Inc.

 Health authorities last week stopped giving shots to people who are not on priority lists that include the elderly and medical staff.